 Spouse2: Ann E. Duncan, m.
 17 Jul 1839, Orange County, North Carolina

 NarrativeIn 1847 Spencer Reeves killed his sister, Harriet.
 Spencer's violent outburst against his sister appeared to have been caused by the fact that they owned a large amount of land as tenants in common.
 This would have meant that if Harriet married, as she was planning to do, her share of the land would pass into her husband's hands, potentially compromising Spencer's access to the property.
 The case is recorded in the Criminal Action Papers for Orange County, located at the NC Department of Archives and History in Raleigh.

 In an earlier court case of 1841, Spencer was charged with having stolen the horse of two men named Bynum.
 In that case, Spencer's mother, Sarah, and his sister Harriet whom he later murdered, delivered an impassioned petition to the court to forgive Spencer his crime.
 Their plea worked and the Bynum men agreed to drop charges, leaving Spencer free and unpunished.

 His mother Sarah Durham's will written in 1847 mentions that a minimal amount from her estate was to be used for his support and maintenance if he should be acquitted from the charge alleged against him.
-The outcome of the trial of Spencer Reeves is unknown.

 Note: According to local history Spencer Reeves was hanged for the crime and buried outside of the family cemetery.